50 American Small Towns Known for the Weirdest Things

 Houston, Texas: National Museum of Funeral History

-Texas is known for its BBQ, cowboy hats, and its unrivaled patriotism.
+Texas is known for its barbecue, cowboy hats and unrivaled patriotism.
 However, most don’t know that Houston is home to the National Museum of Funeral History.
-On your visit, you will see coffins and hearses throughout the years and learn about the history of embalming, as well as other funeral traditions from around the world.
+On your visit, you’ll see coffins and hearses throughout the years and learn about the history of embalming, as well as other funeral traditions from around the world.

 BANGKOK, THAILAND - MARCH 26, 2018: KFC, Kentucky Fried Chicken Food: Chicken Nuggets Bucket, French Fries and Cheese Sauce.
 KFC is a Worldwide Famous American Fast Food Restaurant. blurred